 The assignment structure for this course is determined by the instructor in accordance with the learning outcomes outlined above.
 Please refer to the course syllabus and Moodle site for a detailed breakdown.

-Written Assignments: This course will include a combination of short written assignments (e.g. written analysis, proposals, moodle discussions)
+Written Assignments: This course will include a combination of short written assignments (e.g. reading responses, primary source analysis, article review) and/or longer assignments such as a research essay.